araragao/raft/index.md

 Each *entry* contains the respective command, the term in which it was received, and an index that identifies its position in the log.
 These are used to make a consistency check: when sending an *AppendEntries RPC*, the leader sends the index and the term of the entry in its log that precedes the new entries that it is sending.
-The follower will try to find on its log the respective entry, and if it does, it means the log of the follower is updated.
+The follower will try to find on its own log the respective entry, and if it does, it means the log of the follower is updated.
 Otherwise, it refuses the new entries.
 When the logs are inconsistent, the leader forces the followers’ logs to duplicate its own, as will be explained further.